mucks/speedrun-survivors/README.md

         - fire on click -> with rotation in 256 increments (u8)
         - this whole game is about attack spamming
             - not realistic to constantly update rotation
-        -  manuual aim main attack must be slow (cooldown) and insanely powerful (fun) if added
+        -  manual aim main attack must be slow (cooldown) and insanely powerful (fun) if added
     - BEAM rifle
     - RPG
 - Passive Attacks